AdobeDocs/workfront.nl-NL/help/quicksilver/planning/records/export-the-record-page.md

 <!--<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers, or in the Production environment for customers who enabled fast releases.</span>

-<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).</span>
+<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).</span>-->

-<span class="preview">For information about the current release, see [Fourth Quarter 2023 release overview](/help/quicksilver/product-announcements/product-releases/23-q4-release-activity/23-q4-release-overview.md).</span>-->

 Als u efficiënter wilt samenwerken met anderen die mogelijk geen Workfront-account hebben, kunt u de gegevens van een record exporteren naar een bestand en deze delen met hen.

 ## Toegangsvereisten

-+++ Breid uit om toegangsvereisten voor de Planning van Workfront te bekijken.
++++ Breid uit om toegangsvereisten te bekijken..

 U moet de volgende toegang hebben om de stappen in dit artikel uit te voeren: